The Ultimate Guide to Roof Styles for Sheds

 • Aluminum panels provide excellent heat reflection

-In places where the sun feels like it’s trying to melt your outdoor furniture, your shed roof choice can make the difference between usable storage and a backyard sauna.
+In places where the sun feels like it’s trying to melt your outdoor furniture, your choice can make the difference between usable storage and a backyard sauna.
 The right type of roof with proper ventilation and natural light considerations can transform how functional your shed remains throughout the hot seasons.

-DIY or Hire a Pro?
+🔨 DIY or Hire a Pro?
 Be Honest With Yourself

 Building a shed roof isn’t rocket science, but it’s not exactly assembling a bookshelf either.